makeitlabs/tormach-pendant/README.md

   - stack light support for up to 4 lights (BLUE/GREEN/YELLOW/RED) - e.g. error, cycle start, etc.
   - RFID reader interface for access control

-To be useful, requires a number of changes to PathPilot itself, also covered in this repository.